 Diatomaceous Earth has a wide variety of uses such as in filtration (drinking water filters, fish tanks and swimming pools), abrasives (it is in some toothpaste and facial scrubs), as an absorbent for liquids (like cat litter), and it is used in dynamite to make it more stable.
 Food grade diatomaceous earth is particularly useful to reduce internal and external parasites (such as Worms, Lice and Mites) in animals, including poultry.

 The powder absorbs lipids from the waxy outer layer of mites and lice, which causes them to dehydrate and then die.
 For internal parasites, the abrasive microscopically sharp edges will kill many of the worms with regular use (it must be used daily for it to be effective) although remember there are also larvae in the bloodstream that won’t be killed by diatomaceous earth.
 It is for this reason, I personally believe using a chemical wormer two or three times per year (I use Flubenvet although this isn’t licensed for ducks in the UK even though I know many people who use it) to make sure.

 Good poultry suppliers will sell food grade diatomaceous earth in tubs that can be used in the following ways as an organic approach to parasite control.
-Do not be tempted to buy industrial diatomaceous earth that is intended for other applications as it will have a different composition and may be dangerous to your health or that of your birds.
+Do not be tempted to buy industrial diatomaceous earth that is intended for other applications (swimming pool filters are a favourite) as it will have a different composition (it is heat-treated) and may not be effective.

 1. Removing lice and mites.
 Diatomaceous earth can be dusted between the feathers and onto the skin regularly.
 It can be added to dust baths which is particularly useful.
 Since it is a natural / organic product, it can be used on your chickens.
 Many other products and louse powders state that they are for use in nest boxes and on bedding, not on your birds.
 This is because they are not licensed for use on chickens which produce eggs for human consumption.